Services top-level elements

 : Gives the container raw access to the host's network interface.service:{name}

-: Gives the containers access to the specified service only.
-For more information, see Container networks.
+: Gives the container access to the specified container by referring to its service name.container:{name}

 network_mode: "host"